paul-hammant/tbd/content/continuous-integration/index.md

 ![](/images/ci_types.png)

-Yellow = automated steps
-Red = potentially disruptive
+Yellow = automated steps, Red = potentially disruptive

 Note: for committing/pushing straight to the sahred trunk, code review and CI verification can happen in parallel.
 Most likely though is review happens after the CI daemon has cast it's vote on the commit (or commits if batching).